stepthom/text_mining_resources/README.md

   - [Glove-Python](https://github.com/maciejkula/glove-python): A “toy” implementation of GloVe in Python.
 Includes a paragraph embedder.
   - [Bert As A Service](https://github.com/hanxiao/bert-as-service): Client/Server package for sentence encoding, i.e. mapping a variable-length sentence to a fixed-length vector.
 Design intent to provide a scalable production ready service, also allowing researchers to apply BERT quickly.
   - [Keras-BERT](https://github.com/Separius/BERT-keras): A Keras Implementation of BERT
   - [Paragraph embedding scripts and Pre-trained models](https://github.com/jhlau/doc2vec): Scripts for training and testing paragraph vectors, with links to some pre-trained Doc2Vec and Word2Vec models
+  - [Texthero](https://github.com/jbesomi/texthero) Text preprocessing, representation and visualization from zero to hero.
 - [Apache Tika](http://tika.apache.org/): a content analysis tookilt.
 - [Apache Spark](https://spark.apache.org/docs/latest/): is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
   - [MLlib](https://spark.apache.org/docs/latest/ml-guide.html): MLlib is Spark’s machine learning (ML) library.
 Its goal is to make practical machine learning scalable and easy.
 Related to NLP there are methods available for LDA, Word2Vec, and TFIDF.